Unlimited travel planning when you book your trip with Andrew Harper

 Continue your explorations in town today, or perhaps take a water taxi to the beaches and waterfalls on the south side of the Bay of Banderas, many of which are inaccessible by car.
 Alternatively, book one of the whale-watching cruises that depart daily from the sculptural Playa los Muertos pier (in season).
 And consider taking advantage of one of the spa treatment rooms at Casa Kimberly; massages tend to be much less expensive here than at the resorts on the coast.

-Depart Puerto Vallarta and head for Riviera Nayarit, at least an hour’s drive away.
-There are four recommended properties to consider here.
+Depart Puerto Vallarta and head for Riviera Nayarit, about an hour’s drive away.
+We recommend five properties here.

 Farthest south is the Four Seasons Punta Mita, located on the exclusive Punta Mita peninsula.
 For golfers, this recently renovated resort is the clear choice, since it abuts two Jack Nicklaus-designed courses.
 The Punta Mita Pacifico course in particular is famous for its unique “Tail of the Whale” hole, 3B, which has the world’s only green on a natural island (at high tide, only the more conventional hole 3A is playable).
 The Four Seasons is an excellent choice for families as well as couples.

-A 15-minute drive from the Four Seasons is the Casa de Mita, an eight-room inn with a traditional Mexican décor that fosters a convivial house-party atmosphere.
+Casita Mia de Mita is an eight-room inn with a traditional Mexican décor that fosters a convivial house-party atmosphere.
 Since children under 16 are not permitted, this hideaway is best suited to couples and solo travelers.
 Staying here feels a bit like staying in the charming vacation home of your wealthy Mexican friends.

 Farthest north is the luxe One&Only Mandarina, a fine choice for couples, families and solo travelers alike.
-Its 105 accommodations — all separate and more or less hidden from one another by foliage, as at Imanta — occupy steep hillsides that often afford splendid views of the Pacific.
+Its 105 accommodations occupy steep hillsides that often afford splendid views of the Pacific.
 Two pools (one adults-only) jut out from bluffs over the sea, another is right behind a broad golden beach, and a third is in part of the jungle spa complex.
 This property isn’t as close to world-class golf, but it does offer impressive polo-themed stables, a kids’ club with a dramatic treehouse, hiking and all the usual water sports.

 Take a full day to settle into the resort of your choice.
 Perhaps reserve a table for dinner, but otherwise leave the day open to do whatever you want in the moment.